HDG-Community/hdg-wiki-two/content/community/hdg-staff.md

 The **Lorets** are the setting's guides and curators, maintaining the [[writing-in-hdg|guidelines and lore]] which make HDG what it is.
 They also are responsible for projects such as this site to help creatives write and create art in the setting, as well as hanging out on the community server answering folks' questions and pointing them to stories which may pique their interest.

-> [!LORET]
-> The **Coordinators** are a small team of Lorets created to facilitate the transition from the old HDG Wiki to the new HDG Guide (the site you're on right now!).
-They are responsible for keeping the operations of the site running, as well as directing and organizing the guide's artists, writers, and other contributors for the creation and expansion of the content on the Guide.

 The **Clerks** are the team who are in charge of the operations of the community server, helping manage its hundreds of users active every day and keeping it a lovely space for folks to discuss the setting and the stories within.
 They handle the high-level policy decisions like the rules and channel layouts, as well as a variety of general moderation responsibilities.

 Finally, the most recent team to join the staff are the **Gardeners**, who assist the Clerks in the day-to-day moderation and management of the server.
 They are the backbone of keeping the Community Server a safe and vibrant place for the the community.